 What sets Omni apart is its 15-day satisfaction guarantee.
-If you decide for any reason during the first 15 days after you get your loan that you don’t want it, you can return the money at no cost.
+If you change your mind about the loan within 15 days of your loan approval, you can return the money at no cost.

 Repayment terms include six to 36 months, and the lender’s rates are competitive.
 Your rate will depend on several factors, including your state of residence, the amount and length of the loan, current financial obligations, and past credit history.

 Pioneer Military Loans is another online lending option for military personnel seeking personal loans.
-Like Omni, Pioneer Military Loans offers loans from $500 to $10,000, and you can return your proceeds and cancel the loan at no cost if you do it within 15 days.
+Like Omni, Pioneer Military Loans offers loans from $500 to $10,000, and you can cancel the loan at no cost if you do it within 15 days.

-Borrowers can complete an application online or over the phone and are evaluated according to a proprietary Military Scoring model, which takes into account the military lifestyle.
+Borrowers can complete an application online or over the phone.
+Pioneer will evaluate you based on their proprietary Military Scoring model, which takes into account the military lifestyle.

 The SBA has instituted the Patriot Express Loan Program in collaboration with banks and lending institutions across the country.
-SmartBiz SBA loans is a company that specializes in SBA loans and can process them in a matter of weeks instead of months.
+SmartBiz SBA loans is a company that specializes in SBA loans.
+It can process them in a matter of weeks instead of months.

 If approved, you can qualify for a loan of up to $500,000 to help you fund your business.
-Loan money can be used to start or expand an existing business, finance equipment purchases, working capital, business-related real estate or inventory.
+You can use these funds to start or expand an existing business, or to buy business-related equipment, real estate, or inventory.

 Repayment terms can be anywhere between 10 and 25 years, and interest rates are extremely competitive with other small business loans.

-If you’re an active-duty servicemember, the Platinum Card from American Express is a no-brainer.
+If you’re an active-duty service member, the Platinum Card from American Express is a no-brainer.
 Its steep annual fee would make it difficult for non-military members to afford.
-But American Express waives the fee if you’re active duty.
+But American Express waives the fee if you’reon active duty.

-Here are some of the highlights of the card in addition to its impressive sign-up bonus, which is worth hundreds of dollars:
+Here are some of the highlights of the card:

 - Earn 5 points per dollar spent on airline and hotel purchases made through American Express Travel, plus 1 point per dollar spent everywhere else.